The Importance of a Website Audit

 Taking Care of Your Main Online Sales Tool

 This is a big mistake.
 Your website is your main online sales tool and works for you twenty-four hours a day, seven days a week.
 You want to make sure it is working at peak efficiency for you.
+Regular site audits should be completed using audit services or an auditing tool to perform an SEO audit.

 Just like taking care of a physical office, you have to do basic housekeeping and sometimes some maintenance to keep everything in good shape.
 Think of your website in the same way.